 But if your fever is 38.3°C (101°F) or below, don’t be afraid to let it run its course.
 After all, mother nature has raised your temperature for a reason.
-If you’re uncomfortable, though, and you want to take action, try these tips to tame the fires within with these natural home remedies for fevers.
+If you’re uncomfortable, though, and you want to take action, try these tips to tame the fires within with these home remedies for fever.
 You should also let work know you won’t be in today.
 A fever is one of five signs you should call in sick to work.

 How to cool your fever

 • Take a bath in lukewarm water.
 (Add a bath bomb to help soothe muscle soreness.)
 This temperature will feel plenty cool when you have a fever, and the bath should help bring your body temperature down.
 Don’t try to bring a fever down rapidly by plunging yourself into cold water; that tactic sends blood rushing to internal organs, which is how your body defends itself from cold.
 Your interior actually warms up instead of cooling down.